christyguajardo/azure-network-protocols/README.md

 '🪐Install and Configure Wireshark on VMs:

 '🪐Install Wireshark on the Azure VMs you created.
-Ensure that it's properly configured to capture network traffic on the desired network interfaces.
+Ensure that it's properly configured to capture network traffic on the desired network interfaces

 Step 3: Start a Capture: '🚀
-Launch Wireshark on the VM and start a packet capture on the network interface.
+Launch Wireshark on the VM and start a packet capture on the network interface

 '🪐Generate Network Traffic:
-Generate network traffic by accessing web pages, pinging other VMs, or using other applications that utilize the network.
+Generate network traffic by accessing web pages, pinging other VMs, or using other applications that utilize the network

-Step 4: Stop the Capture:
+Step 4: Stop the Capture: '🚀

-Stop the packet capture in Wireshark after capturing sufficient traffic.
+'🪐Stop the packet capture in Wireshark after capturing sufficient traffic

 <h2>Actions and Observations</h2>

 We are starting this demonstration as if the VMs and WireShark have already been installed.
 The main point of this is to display raw traffic between the VMs that have already been created in Azure.
 To start, paste IP address of VM1 into Remote Desktop credentials.
-And of course you will need to have the ip addresses for both of your VMs, you can easily get those by toggling back and forth from your Remote Desktop and your personal desktop.
+And of course you will need to have the ip addresses for both of your VMs.
+You can easily get those by toggling back and forth from your Remote Desktop and your personal desktop

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/2ddb242c-9346-464b-b9f3-5126a06b942c)